Figure Windows

 The keys I and O are used to zoom in and out, respectively.
 The zoom factor is 2.
 When zoomed in, use the arrow keys to pan the image and get to the area of interest.
 Alternatively you can use the following keys instead: W for up, S for down, A for left, and D for right.

 The Esc key disables the keyboard.
-This is useful under Windows, where displaying an image causes its window to gain keyboard focus.
+This is useful under operating systems where displaying an image causes its window to gain keyboard focus.
 You would have to click on the command window to continue typing a new command.
 Instead, press Esc, which disables the keyboard for the window and causes your keystrokes to be send to the command window.
-To enable the keyboard again, use the menu item "Enable keyboard" under the "Actions" menu.
+To enable the keyboard again, use the menu item “Enable keyboard” under the “Actions” menu.
 With the command

 dipsetpref('EnableKeyboard','off')